luthfidi/clean-ninja/README.md

 Demo Video: https://drive.google.com/file/d/1wvLrLeAcNKUFGrirmJvyZweihJO5Rmvu/view?usp=sharing

+*Video Notes: Some features are not included in the demo video, such as the location link on the report card (e.g., "East Jakarta"), which redirects directly to Google Maps.

 ## Features

 - Waste Reporting: Users can report abandoned waste by submitting photos, location details, and descriptions.